seunghyeon-lee-0/shuttle-stop-location-analysis/README.md

 ## 📚 Data Sources

-- **SKT Mobility Data**: Administrative-district OD data and stay-population data used to analyze visitor movement and time-based demand
+- '**SKT Mobility Data**': Administrative-district OD data and stay-population data used to analyze visitor movement and time-based demand
-- **Local Government Open Data**: Population, bus stop, tourist-attraction, and administrative-area data used to evaluate candidate locations
+- '**Local Government Open Data**': Population, bus stop, tourist-attraction, and administrative-area data used to evaluate candidate locations
-- **Transportation Card Big Data System**: Stop-level boarding and alighting data used to measure public transportation demand
+- '**Transportation Card Big Data System**': Stop-level boarding and alighting data used to measure public transportation demand
-- **Ministry of Land, Infrastructure and Transport**: Administrative boundaries and cadastral data used for GIS-based distance and coverage analysis
+- '**Ministry of Land, Infrastructure and Transport**': Administrative boundaries and cadastral data used for GIS-based distance and coverage analysis
-- **Ministry of the Interior and Safety**: Administrative-district codes used to integrate datasets
+- '**Ministry of the Interior and Safety**': Administrative-district codes used to integrate datasets
-- **Regional Economy Portal**: Festival-related social text data used to examine perceptions of shuttle and parking services
+- '**Regional Economy Portal**': Festival-related social text data used to examine perceptions of shuttle and parking services

 <br>